puppyfes/puppyfes/README.md

 in progress

-ruikasa and emurui my GOATSS
+i like polysho but ruikasa and emurui are my GOATSS

 ![:worm:](https://komarev.com/ghpvc/?username=shiningumbreon&color=red&label=🍬)